emilianvrd/Maneuvers/Skill Feats.md

 If you instead touch a creature throughout the casting, you learn what spells, if any, are currently affecting it.

+You can cast this spell three times per day.

 ### Impressive Display
 Athletics\
 1 action\
 You perform a feat of strength, impressing those nearby.
-For the next minute, you gain a +1 status bonus on checks made to ineract with those who say your display.
+For the next minute, you gain a +1 status bonus on Deception, Persuasion, and Intimidation checks against those who saw your display.

 ### Jump
 Spell\